blancmatter/github-tutorial/docs/rewind.md

 # Rewinding to a previous state

+This is used if we have broken our code or want to get hold of some data that we previously deleted / overwrote.

 **This is complicated**, so the below is details of how to do this easily without getting confused.
 Once you have this operation understood, and you want to confuse youself, see;
 https://opensource.com/article/18/6/git-reset-revert-rebase-commands